niieani/bash-oo-framework/README.md

         $this.Name = "$name"
         $this.Height = "$height"

-        Log.Write "Hello, I am the constructor!
+        Console.WriteStdErr "Hello, I am the constructor!
 You have passed these arguments [ $@ ]" }

     static Human.PlaySomeJazz() {